Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - Baltic Dry Index up +211 to 1738 (393-2499) (graph at link)

-Harpex made new three-year highs in mid-2019, and remained near those highs until the beginning of this year, before declining to a new one year low two weeks ago.
+Harpex made new three-year highs in mid-2019, and remained near those highs until the beginning of this year, before declining to a new one-year low two weeks ago.
 It is therefore negative.
-BDI traced a similar trajectory, making new three year highs into September 2019, then declining to new three year lows at the beginning of February.
-One week ago the BDI improved enough to warrant changing its rating from negative to neutral.
+BDI traced a similar trajectory, making new three-year highs into September 2019, then declining to new three-year lows at the beginning of February.
+One week ago, the BDI improved enough to warrant changing its rating from negative to neutral.

 I am wary of reading too much into price indexes like this, since they are heavily influenced by supply (as in, a huge overbuilding of ships in the last decade) as well as demand.